 What are the advantages of vulnerability scanners?

-Vulnerability scanners can help companies assess their security systems in a budget-friendly manner with continuous monitoring and fast results.
+Security vulnerability scanner can help companies assess their security systems in a budget-friendly manner with continuous monitoring and fast results.
 They help organizations meet the regulatory compliance requirements for all their digital assets.

 How does a vulnerability scanner detect threats?